 Cooking utensils (d6)

 Lighthouse.
-The wickie, Thassle, will host weary sailors on their way to and from Brighton (but only for one night).
-He does his best to get his visitors drinking, and reports everything he hears to his superiors at the Booth Fuel Refinery Company.
-The cottage is poorly maintained (Thassle neglects his duties in favour of digging a cave beneath the lighthouse, devoted to the Deep—the Darkness itself).
+The lighthouse keeper, Thassle, hosts weary sailors traveling to and from Brighton, but only for a single night.
+He does his best to keep his visitors drinking, reporting everything he overhears to his superiors at the Booth Fuel Refinery Company.
+The cottage itself is poorly maintained; Thassle neglects his duties in favor of tending to the druidic temple of piled slate that shares the rocky island with the lighthouse.

 Thassle HP 6